mkazhdan/TextureSignalProcessing/README.md

 <details>
 <summary>
 <font size="+1"><b>ReactionDiffusion</b></font>:
-An interactive tool for visualization of reaction-diffusion based on the <A HREF="https://groups.csail.mit.edu/mac/projects/amorphous/GrayScott/">Gray-Scott model</A>.<BR>
+Performs simulation of reaction-diffusion based on the <A HREF="https://groups.csail.mit.edu/mac/projects/amorphous/GrayScott/">Gray-Scott model</A>.
+If no output texture is specified, the executable will launch an interactive viewer that supports iteratively stepping through the reaction-diffusion process.<BR>
 Hit [SPACE] to start the reaction-diffusion process or hit "+" to advance one step at a time.
 </summary>
 <dt><b>--in</b> &lt;<i>input mesh name</i>&gt;</dt>